-This makes Fargesia one of, if not the only bamboo genus which is both clumping and temperate.
-The preponderance of clumping bamboos are subtropical, like Himalayacalamus, Bambusa and Chusquea, or tropical, like Dendrocalamus and Guadua.
+This makes Fargesia one of the only bamboo genus which is both clumping and temperate.
+The preponderance of clumping bamboos are subtropical, like Bambusa and Chusquea, or tropical, like Dendrocalamus and Guadua.
 The tropical bamboos are generally not cold hardy below about 30º F, making them difficult to grow anywhere in the contiguous U.S., except in parts of Florida and Southern California.
 Other clumpers are more subtropical and can be grown in more diverse climate zones, cold tolerant down to 10º or 20º F, depending on the species.

 Some clumping varieties of bamboo actually spread faster than others.
 We refer to certain species as open clumpers, because they continue to spread, despite having pachymorph rhizomes.
 But Fargesias are not open clumpers.
 They spread slowly, and the mature plants typically reach a maximum diameter of about 15 or 20 feet.